-As an overriding principle, the Boards are prepared to be flexible in their approach although safety remains our first priority for National Boards and Ahpra.
-In this context, we are considering how our regulatory requirements can adapt to emergency health service needs and support health service delivery while continuing to protect the public.
+As an overriding principle, the Boards are prepared to be flexible in their approach although safety remains our first priority for the National Boards and Ahpra.
+In this context, we are considering how our regulatory requirements can adapt to changing health service needs and support health service delivery while continuing to protect the public.

 Yes, while there are recommendations or orders in place by the relevant health department to minimise or avoid interpersonal contact.
 Once the Board has approved the one-on-one education to be done, it may be conducted via videoconference with the agreement of the health practitioner’s Board-approved educator.

 No, online education will usually not be an appropriate education medium when a Board has required the learning to be conducted one-on-one.
 One-on-one education is a fully interactive learning environment which provides continuous feedback to both the leaner and the educator.
 The educator can subsequently provide qualitative and quantitative feedback to the Board to inform it about any ongoing risk to be mitigated

 We will update all practitioners subject to urine drug screening requirements about how they can check if an Ahpra-approved collection centre also does COVID-19 testing.
 This will enable practitioners who are concerned about exposure to attend another approved collection centre.